iansawicki/octoml-cli-workflows/README.md

 Whenever you commit a newly trained model or change in pre/post-processing code to a branch in your GitHub repository, your CI workflow can automatically validate end-to-end inference on the new changes locally.
-You can also use the OctoML CLI in a CD context, such that every push to a `main` branch triggers OctoML to optimize the model for lower costs and lower latency inference on the cloud.
+You can also use the OctoML CLI in a CD context, such that every push to a `main` branch triggers OctoML to optimize the model for cheaper and lower-latency inference on the cloud.
 After optimization, the CLI also builds a container and directly pushes the container into a Docker registry for cloud deployment.